idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 Next we make use of the `create feed` AQL statement to define our example data feed.

 #####Using the "push_twitter" feed adapter#####
-The "push_twitter" adaptor requires setting up an application account with Twitter.
-To retrieve tweets, Twitter requires registering an application with Twitter.
+The "push_twitter" adapter requires setting up an application account with Twitter.
+To retrieve tweets, Twitter requires registering an application.
 Registration involves providing a name and a brief description for the application.
-Each application has an associated OAuth authentication credential that includes OAuth keys and tokens.
+Each application has associated OAuth authentication credentials that include OAuth keys and tokens.
 Accessing the Twitter API requires providing the following.
 1. Consumer Key (API Key)
 2. Consumer Secret (API Secret)
 3. Access Token
 4. Access Token Secret

-The "push_twitter" adaptor takes as configuration the above mentioned parameters.
-End users are required to obtain the above authentication credentials prior to using the "push_twitter" adaptor.
+The "push_twitter" adapter takes as configuration the above mentioned parameters.
+End users are required to obtain the above authentication credentials prior to using the "push_twitter" adapter.
 For further information on obtaining OAuth keys and tokens and registering an application with Twitter, please visit http://apps.twitter.com

-Given below is an example AQL statement that creates a feed called "TwitterFeed" by using the "push_twitter" adaptor.
+Given below is an example AQL statement that creates a feed called "TwitterFeed" by using the "push_twitter" adapter.

         use dataverse feeds;